California Disclosure - Proposition 65

 Prop 65 - What is Proposition 65?

-There are, as the time of this writing, over 975 chemicals on the California list labeled as a carcinogen or a reproductive toxin by the OEHHA (California Office of Environmental Health Hazard Assessment).
-Many are common chemicals and elements such as: brass, nickel, wood dust, and grilled meat are included as well.
+At the time of this writing, there are over 975 chemicals on the California list labeled as a carcinogen or reproductive toxins by the OEHHA (California Office of Environmental Health Hazard Assessment).
+Many common chemicals and elements such as brass, nickel, wood dust, and grilled meat are included as well.

 In order to comply with Proposition 65, we were advised to supply the following notice: